Andy-set-studio/beedle/docs/index.md

 Beedle creates a pattern where a single source of truth, the '*Application State*' cascades state across your app in a predictable fashion.
 To modify state, a set flow of `actions` and `mutations` help create a traceable data-flow that makes things a little easier to debug.

-Using a [Pub/Sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) which notifies anything that is subscribed to changes, a fully reactive front-end can be acheived with a few kilobytes of vanilla JavaScript.
+Using a [Pub/Sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) which notifies anything that is subscribed to changes, a fully reactive front-end can be achieved with a few kilobytes of vanilla JavaScript.

 ![A flow diagram that shows an action that calls a mutation, which mutates the state and triggers an update to anything that is listening](https://s3-us-west-2.amazonaws.com/s.cdpn.io/174183/beedle-flow-diagram.png)